 Schools have varying response plans for outbreaks.
 Some close as soon as an outbreak has been identified.
 Others will not close until the school itself has a certain percentage of confirmed illnesses.
 Either way, schools could be closed for months to help reduce transmission rates.

 Depending on the time of year and how long schools are closed, recommendations could be made to hold all students back until work is made up or promote them all as if they completed the current grade.
 Neither is a good option.

 Homeschooling Your Public School Children

-If you find yourself post-disaster with school aged children at home for an extended period of time, you will likely need a way keep them occupied.
+If you find yourself post-disaster with school-aged children at home for an extended period of time, you will likely need a way to keep them occupied.
 You may also want to continue their education so they don’t fall behind.

 If they have their school books with them, you can simply progress through each subject as if they were attending school.
 Have your children read the text, work in workbooks, and take chapter quizzes and tests.
 If there are no tests, create them by reading through the text yourself.

 Consider taking advantage of the opportunity to incorporate survival skills into their learning.

 Maintain good notes on what the student accomplishes each day and keep a copy of all finished work.
 This will provide proof that your child has successfully completed missed curriculum and could prevent him from being held back a year.